enabledhq/enabledhq.github.io/_posts/2017-02-28-marketing-customer-experience.md

 What about the differences between the two?
 Some can argue **jobs to be done** is more useful in situations where the whole CX needs to be redesigned, while **journey mapping** is more about mapping out what’s already there and optimising the CX.

+> We should strive to understand what customers want to do, more than who they are.

 Another tool we’ve stumbled on in marketing is **empathy map**.
 These are used to construct **buyer personas**.
 There’re also different types of [personas](https://www.interaction-design.org/literature/article/personas-why-and-how-you-should-use-them): goal-directed, role-based, engaging, and fictional.

 We’re not here to discuss how to deploy them, but to illustrate the fact that buyer personas – or the knowledge of your customers – are only a part of the equation.